-Are Adam and Eve are fictional?
+Are Adam and Eve fictional?

-What is the garden of eden story really about and what’s it’s relevance today?
+What is the garden of eden story really about, and what’s its relevance today?

 Adam and Eve committing original sin, detail from The Virgin of Victory, 1496, by Andrea Mantegna (1431-1506), tempera on canvas, 280×166 cm.